zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/setup/setup-adb.md

 ## **STEP 3:** Connect to SQL Developer and Create Credentials
 1. Go back to your ATP screen by clicking on the Hamburger Menu -> **Autonomous Transaction Processing**
 2. Click on the **Display Name**, *cvgadbnn*
+3. Click on the More Actions drop down to change the admin password
+4. Select **Admin Password**
+5. Enter the value *WElcome123##*, this will be the password you use for the rest of the workshop for your ATP instance, jot it down
-3. Click on the **Tools** tab, select **SQL Developer Web**, a new browser will open up
+6. Click on the **Tools** tab, select **SQL Developer Web**, a new browser will open up
-4. Login with the *admin* user and the password that you wrote down in the previous lab.  (*Note*: the admin password can also be changed in the **More Actions** drop down)
+7. Login with the *admin* user and the password *WElcome123##*
-5. In the worksheet, enter the following command to create your credentials.
+8. In the worksheet, enter the following command to create your credentials.
 Replace the password below with your token.
 Make sure you do *not* copy the quotes.

     ````
     <copy>